trueTRYtre3/heart-disease/README.md

 # heart-disease-prediction
 Learning Machine Learning:
-Using the Heart Disease dataset provided by UCI to learn ML models
+Using the Heart Disease dataset provided by UCI to learn ML models and predict if someone has heart disease